 APSA regulates facilities with aggregate aboveground petroleum storage capacities of 1,320 gallons or more, which include aboveground storage containers or tanks with petroleum storage capacities of 55 gallons or greater.
 These facilities typically include large petroleum tank facilities, aboveground fuel tank stations and vehicle repair shops with aboveground petroleum storage tanks.
 The Act does not regulate non-petroleum products.
 Facilities with total petroleum storage quantities at or above 10,000 gallons are inspected at least once every three years by a Certified Unified Program Agency and have reporting and fee requirements, while facilities with petroleum storage quantities equal to or greater than 1,320 gallons but less than 10,000 gallons have reporting and fee requirements only.
 All regulated facilities must meet the federal SPCC rule requirements.

 On October 2, 2015, Senate Bill (SB) 612 (Jackson) amended the definition of a “tank in an underground area.”
 Under APSA, aboveground storage tanks include tanks in underground areas if certain conditions are met.
 Facilities with less than 1,320 gallons of petroleum are also regulated under APSA if it has one or more tanks in an underground area; in this case, only the tanks in an underground area are subject to APSA.
-For more information, guidance has been developed on tanks in underground areas.
-The State Water Board has also developed guidance on tanks in underground areas which includes a flow chart.

 In the event of a petroleum release or discharge from an APSA tank facility, contact the HMCD at 408-918-3400.
 Cleanup or abatement may be required.